nicoledow/work/notes.md

--need to be able to delete a workout
+-be able to see past workouts

 -need to auto-update DOM when liftset is edited/'save' is clicked